Analytics for Procurement Powering Actionable Insights

 - Procure-to-Pay (P2P): Optimized purchase order and invoicing workflows.
 Faster, more accurate approvals.
 Fraud and maverick spend are reduced or eliminated.

 - Category Management: Deep analysis and organization of data makes it easy to segment goods and services, as well as vendors.
 Supports innovation through revelation of hidden opportunities for growth and helps combat supply risk.

 - Strategic Sourcing: Analysis reveals optimal timing and markets for sourcing events.
 Advanced vendor compliance and performance information lets procurement teams identify the best suppliers for a given project.
 Analytics can also draw on external data sources to support environmental and social responsibility within the supply chain.

 - Contract Management: Monitoring contract terms and (re)negotiation opportunities is simplified, while negotiating positions are strengthened by insights from data.

 Once they embrace the potential and power of procurement analytics, companies can begin to benefit from the insights they offer in a number of ways, including:

-- Improved Risk Management: Procurement analytics can help you optimise your supply chain risk by identifying supplier-specific and market-based risks and providing alternatives with a more favourable risk profile.
+- Improved Risk Management: Procurement analytics can help you optimize your supply chain risk by identifying supplier-specific and market-based risks and providing alternatives with a more favorable risk profile.